Christine Matheson-Green Restaurant Consultant and Business Coaching

 Her extensive experience in designing, setting up and managing so many unique and clever food destinations, including two cooking schools, gives her the edge in helping you with your food and business goals.

-For the last few years, Christine has worked as a judge at the Royal Hobart Show Fine Food Awards, and is currently finishing her novel, based on a true story, called Cooks, Thieves and Rogues.
+For the last few years, Christine has worked as a judge at the Royal Hobart Show Fine Food Awards, and as judge/convener at Tasmania’s Theatre Awards, The Errolls.
+Having published her first book, Theatre of War: The Art of Running a Restaurant, she is currently finishing her novel, based on a true story, called Cooks, Thieves and Rogues.

 Secrets of Business Success